 Within the clinical research realm, the Department has a robust and highly productive therapeutic clinical research program and broad expertise in drug development especially targeted therapies and epigenetics.
-In FY 16, the Department conducted more than 1,800 clinical research studies, including 587 industry-funded studies.
-The Department‘s 14 subspecialty sections currently occupy approximately 130,000 sq. ft. of research space among 11 different buildings on campus.
+In FY22, the Department conducted more than 1,700 clinical research studies.
+The Department‘s 15 subspecialty sections currently occupy approximately 130,000 square feet of research space among 11 different buildings on campus.

 - Bana Jabri,MD,PhD (Basic Research)

 - Raghu Mirmira, MD,PhD (Translational Research)

 Associate Vice Chair for Translational Research:

 Associate Vice Chair for Clinical Research

 - Hedy Kindler, MD